 A referral to a psychologist.
 Psychologists are experts in providing “talking” therapies and strategies to help you understand where the feelings are coming from and how they can be tackled.
 We work closely with various local psychologists and can often organise a referral through a “GP Mental Health Plan”, which gives you the advantage of getting significant Medicare rebates to help cover the costs of private psychologists.
-For those in financial distress, sometimes we can refer you for bulk-billed psychology sessions.

 A referral to a psychiatrist.
 Psychiatrists are medically trained doctors that can help clarify exactly what is your diagnosis and prescribe advanced medications.
 This is very helpful in more complex or long-term cases, or where you may have not responded to first-line treatments.
 At Azure, we are fortunate to have our own in-house psychiatrist, Dr Chacko Varughese, available for consultations.